Casinos: Prevention of money laundering

-The Money Laundering Regulations (the Regulations) require you to have a policy and procedure in relation to risk assessment and management.
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 require you to have a policy and procedure in relation to risk assessment and management.
 The risk-based approach involves a number of discrete steps in assessing the most proportionate way to manage and mitigate the money laundering and terrorist financing risks you face.
 These steps require you to:

 - identify the money laundering and terrorist financing risks that are relevant to your business

 - design and implement policies and procedures to manage and mitigate these assessed risks

 - monitor and improve the effective operation of these controls